All Products

 text

-The SQL fingerprint.
+The SQL fingerprint encoding.

 Note

-In Hologres V2.2 and later, the digest field is added to this table to store SQL fingerprints of queries.
+In Hologres V2.2 and later, the digest column is added to this table to store SQL fingerprints of queries.
 If the version of your Hologres instance is V2.1 or earlier, contact the Hologres technical support to upgrade your instance.

-The SQL fingerprint.
+The SQL fingerprint encoding.

 datname